ESCOMP/CISM-wrapper/doc/source/ice-sheets-in-clm.rst

 (~5 km) ice sheet grid.
 The SMB is computed for each elevation class in each grid cell and is accumulated, averaged, and passed to the GLC (dynamic ice-sheet) component via the coupler once per day.
-The mass balance is downscaled by GLINT to the ice-sheet grid as described in Section 4.
+The mass balance is downscaled by the coupler, and then passed to Glad on the ice-sheet grid as described above.

-There are several reasons for computing the surface mass balance in CLM rather than in Glimmer-CISM:
+There are several reasons to compute the SMB in CLM rather than CISM:

-1. It is much cheaper to compute the SMB in CLM for ~10 elevation classes than in Glimmer-CISM.
+1. It is much cheaper to compute the SMB in CLM for ~10 elevation classes than in CISM.
 For example, suppose we are running CLM at a resolution of ~50 km and Glimmer at ~5 km.
 Greenland has dimensions of about 1000 x 2000 km.
 For CLM we would have 20 x 40 x 10 = 8,000 columns, whereas for GLIMMER we would have 200 x 400 = 80,000 columns.

-2. We can use the sophisticated snow physics parameterization already in CLM instead of implementing a separate scheme for Glimmer-CISM.
+2. We can use the sophisticated snow physics parameterization already in CLM instead of implementing a separate scheme for CISM.
 Any improvements to the CLM are applied to ice sheets automatically.

 3. The atmosphere model can respond during runtime to ice-sheet surface